News

 ASBA, BAEE Native Plant Award, 2019

-Illustrations will be published in a book by cultural anthropologist Ann Feinup-Riordan documenting Edible and Medicinal Native Plants of Yup’ik Communities in Southwest Alaska.
-A virtual exhibition of original illustrations at The University of Washington, Center for Urban Horticulture occurred in June, 2020.
-Please see All the Lands Surface is Medicine.
+Illustrations for a book by cultural anthropologist Ann Feinup-Riordan documenting Edible and Medicinal Native Plants of Yup’ik Communities in Southwest Alaska.
+An exhibition occurred of works 6/2020, The University of Washington, Center for Urban Horticulture.

 EXHIBITIONS